DS-Meena/DS-Meena.github.io/_posts/2022-04-13-Hashing_and_Hash_functions.md

 In such a situation their are ways two handle this: -

-1. Separate Chaining
+1. **Separate Chaining**

     In this we use a linked list, to store all elements corresponding to the index.
-In this we use array of type linked list.
+In this we use table of type linked list.

         index = hashfunc(index_value);
         table[index].append(data);

-2. Open Addressing
+2. **Open Addressing**

     In this we find next empty index by simply traversing the array, using some other algorithms.